-Dr. Ray Peat a leading thyroid expert writes about the importance of vitamin A in the production of the body’s anti-aging and anti-stress hormones.
+Thyroid and hormonal expert Dr. Ray Peat writes about the importance of vitamin A in the production of the body’s anti-aging and anti-stress hormones.
 Dr. Ray Peat also mentions Vitamin A’s importance for healthy eyes, teeth, and skin as well as good immune function.
 Getting enough vitamin A is necessary for the integrity of mucous membranes and thereby the protection of the body from the outside environment.

 Symptoms of vitamin A deficiency?

 Several foods contain vitamin A. Here is a list of some thyroid-friendly foods which are rich in Vitamin A and part of our thyroid-supporting diet, which is explained in detail in our Hypothyroid Treatment Program.

 From highest to lowest content of Vitamin A: Cod liver turkey liver, beef pork and fish liver, chicken liver, ghee, butter, cheddar cheese, eggs, and milk.

 In our Nutritional Supplement Guide, you can learn more about how much vitamin A you need and different dosage examples, if you wish to supplement with Vitamin A.